CanIPhish/olescan/README.md

 olescan is a lightweight wrapper aggregating the functionality of several tools to facilitate automated scanning of MS OLE2 and MS Office documents.
-The tool is not designed to cover advanced maldoc analysis but is to assist Level 1 Support Teams in performing basic code analysis before escalating to Level 2/3 Support Teams (i.e. InfoSec Professionals).
+The tool is not designed to cover advanced maldoc analysis but is to assist Level 1 Support Teams in performing a preliminary analysis before escalating to Level 2/3 Support Teams (i.e. InfoSec Professionals).

 Its analysis capabilities include:
    1. Scanning of macro-enabled file-types and detection of macros, embedded flash content or